awwright/http-progress/draft-wright-http-resume-request.md

-# Partial and Resumable Uploads in HTTP
+# Partial and Resumable Requests in HTTP

+This document describes a standard mechanism by which servers can address the location where a request is being processed, allowing subsequent requests to complete it, if interrupted.

 ## Introduction